 We spent two nights at Hurst View Camping.
 This campsite had two large open spaces, one for families and the other for larger groups.
 Despite the footfall, the showers were fabulous and very clean all the time.
 There was also a handy small shop on site in case you ran out of the essentials.
 Taps could also be found in the fields which were signed as drinking water and to top it off it was within the New Forest (South) and only a 15 minute drive to the nearest beach.

 The second two nights we stayed at Giants Head Caravan & Camping Park.
 This campsite was much smaller but located quite high in the hills.
 The fog that came over the campsite at night was pretty spectacular and super eerie as it happened in seconds.
 The facilities at this site were once again amazing and the showers were better than a lot of hotels I have stayed at.
 The only issue with this property is the entrance is set on a main road and it can be a bit tricky to see from a distance.
 We found slowing down to approach the entrance quite dangerous as a lot of drivers traveling behind were not very forgiving to have to slow down for you.
 If you have a caravan or a big camper van, be cautious.

-How to search for campsites in the United Kingdom
+How to search for campsites in england

 Finding a hotel or hostel with all of the different websites and apps currently available is relatively easy, but what about campsites?

 Here are some of our favorite websites and apps that make searching the perfect campsite easy.